Welcome to Stithians C P School's Special Needs Offer Web Page

 Your family and teachers are like reading guides, ready to help your friend on this fantastic reading journey.
 So, dyslexia is just another way of being super special and having a unique way of looking at the world.
 Together, you'll explore the world of words in your very own incredible way.

-Focus: Autism
+Focus: Understanding Autism

 Explaining Autism to a child.

-EBSA (Emotionally Based School Avoidance)
+Focus: Understanding E.B.S.A.
+(Emotionally Based School Avoidance)

 Emotionally based school avoidance refers to when a pupil avoids going to school primarily due to emotional reasons rather than physical illness or external factors like bullying.
 This could be because they feel anxious, stressed, overwhelmed, or unhappy about going to school.
 These emotions might stem from various sources such as academic pressure, social challenges, family issues, or mental health struggles like depression or anxiety disorders.
 Emotionally based school avoidance can have significant impacts on a pupil's academic progress, social development, and overall well-being, so it's important for school and caregivers to address these underlying emotional issues and provide appropriate support to help the child overcome their avoidance behaviour and thrive in the school environment.